 You mean that drummer, right?
 I never actually met him but I’ve heard a lot about him.
 But I didn’t know him.

-He’s well known studio musician who has played on hundreds of albums including Alice Cooper, Peter Gabriel, James Brown, Roger Daltrey and KISS.
-It’s known fact that he played on DESTROYER, DYNASTY and THE ELDER albums but now there are rumors which do say that he also played at least partly on ANIMALIZE and ASYLUM as well.
+He’s well-known studio musician who has played on hundreds of albums including Alice Cooper, Peter Gabriel, James Brown, Roger Daltrey, and KISS.
+It’s known the fact that he played on DESTROYER, DYNASTY and THE ELDER albums but now there are rumors which do say that he also played at least partly on ANIMALIZE and ASYLUM as well.
 What is your opinion about those arguments?

 He did not play on REVENGE.

 No, no. I’m talking about the albums ASYLUM and ANIMALIZE here.